grannycart/by-sound-alone_source/notes-and-edits/index-notes_and_todos-subworld_book1.md

 * [X] try adding xelatex engine to tex generation make line (if it works, add texlive-xetex to requirements for software in README, I think?)
     * See note in latex compiling notes
 * [ ] Remove date line from Makefile? (and lines that mention it in README)
+    * (I guess my idea with this was originally that the 'version date' would only apply to drafts)
 * [X] do a final review of back cover text and what to do if you enjoyed the book text
 * [X] create a what to do if you enjoyed the book page to replace the contact page:
     * [X] Change donation page to suggest Deliveristas Unidos